hbakardzhiev/javaTask/README.md

   - creation of variables takes O(1)
   - parsing file takes O(n) where n is the number of characters in the input file

+# Project structure
+The project uses SpringBoot with maven and JDK 17.
+It is split into 4 different packages:
+  - configuration
+  - controllers
+  - modules (which are the classes)
+  - services
+    - impl (implementations)
+    - interfaces